lispgames/glop/README.md

 Notes
 -----
-The win32 implementation is not as complete as the X11 one, missing features are:
+The win32 implementation is not as complete as the X11 one, major missing features are:
  - no fullscreen
  - no OpenGL 3.x

-And maybe some other minor things (see `TODO`).
+See also [issues](http://github.com/patzy/glop/issues)) on github.